Soontech-Annals/Archive/README.md

 3. Generating the READMEs within the archives.

 To use, you must have NodeJS.
 First install dependencies (`npm install`), then run via `node runTasks.js`.

+### IMPORTANT!

+Run the script AFTER you commit any changes to world downloads/schematics files.
+The script will use the latest commit ID to generate permenent download URLs used in the pdfs.